 County Board of Supervisors will consider bids for award.
 County reserves the right after opening bids to reject any or all bids, to waive any irregularity in a bid, or to make award to the lowest responsive, responsible Bidder and reject all other bids, as it may best serve the interests of County.
-The award of the Contract, if it be awarded, will be to the lowest, responsive, responsible bidder whose Proposal complies with all the requirements prescribed.

 This award, if made, will be made within sixty (60) days after the opening of the bids.
 This period will be subject to extension as may be agreed upon in writing between the Department and the Bidder concerned.
+County will determine at the time of the award to award the: Base Bid (Schedule A) work and the Additive Bid (Schedule B) work, or reject all bids.